thoun/bga-animations/README.md

 # Concept
 ## AnimationManager
-The AnimationManager will store the global settings and provide useful animation function.
+The AnimationManager will store the global settings and manage all stuff common to all animations

-You don't have to use it, you can call animations functions directly.
-[See examples](./EXAMPLES.md)

 # Integration
 ## On standard BGA project